bold-commerce/checkout-experience-templates/README.md

 ## Customize your checkout

 Once your own version of the Open Source Checkout Template is up and running, you can make changes to the store's user interface and otherwise customize it in any number of ways.

+### Initialize, populate, and process an order
+Use the Checkout Frontend API to create the correct information flow depending on your business needs.
+Refer to our [developer documentation(https://developer.boldcommerce.com/guides/checkout/populate-order)] for instructions.